TP-3T/ai/training/docs/README.md

 The `Makefile` is used for executing common commands.

 If you are on Windows, you will need to install a ported version of the `make` command.
-There are three options to do this:
+There are two options to do this:

 ### Chocolatey: